 Which of the following devices are you most likely to use when you contact a heating/AC service?

 Key Lessons for HVAC Pros

 When asked which website features made them feel most comfortable with choosing the services of an unfamiliar heating/AC company, 43% of respondents said that happy customer testimonials took priority.
 This lines up with the findings of numerous industry researchers from the last few years.

-According to a study late last year, the average US consumer reads through 10 reviews before they trust a business.
+A study late last year states that the average US consumer reads through 10 reviews before they trust a business.
 Younger polled age groups were likely to read an even greater number (Statista.com).
-This seemingly high number of testimonials is likely related to the growing distrust towards online reviews.
-Fake reviews in ecommerce fueled much of the problem, but that distrust has spread to other industries as well.
+This seemingly high number of testimonials is likely related to the growing distrust of online reviews.
+Fake reviews in eCommerce fueled much of the problem, but that distrust has also spread to other industries.

 Despite this, customer reviews clearly still play a crucial role in client adoption rates.
 Among the popular features listed in our survey, testimonials outweighed most by a wide margin.
 That margin widened even more for the women polled in the survey, as seen in the table below.

-While features like HomeAdvisor badges, original company images, and project videos took priority for a number of consumers, clear service descriptions (more on this later) and testimonials consistently took top placement across each age bracket.
+While features like HomeAdvisor badges, original company images, and project videos took priority for several consumers, clear service descriptions (more on this later) and testimonials consistently took top placement across each age bracket.